jerge/MARL/README.md

 # MARL
-Master's Thesis in Multi-Agent Reinforcement Learning
+Master's Thesis in Communicative-abstractions.
+**You do not want to look at the master branch, checkout the branch Communicative-Abstractions.**